newtonne/ContactForm/README.md

 </form>
 ```

-The only required fields are “fromEmail” and “message”.
-Everything else is optional.
+The required fields are "fromName", “fromEmail”, "subject" and “message”.

 ### Redirecting after submit